 Students learn, improve, and progress from basic to advanced tumbling skills.
 Great class for cheerleaders!
 1 hour $75/month

 Supervised, unstructured use of the gymnastics equipment.
 Parent participatory for ages 4 and under.
-45 minutes $5/person/visit
+45 minutes $5/person/visit.
+Due to COVID-19 restrictions, we are not holding Open Gyms at this time.

 Meridian Kids is a curriculum based preschool.
 This four hour per day program meets from 9:00am to 1:00pm.
 A one hour gymnastics class is included with tuition that will occur during preschool hours and is not open to the public.
 Two day, three day, or five day options available.